 Leithwood, Patten, and Jantzi (2010) recommend ways school leaders develop collective teacher efficacy by establishing a school culture which supports high standards and achievement for students.
 First, transformational leaders understand their role of clarifying goals, working with others to develop, articulate, and inspire stakeholders with a vision for the future, and promoting cooperation and collaboration among staff.
 Additionally, leaders support development of general collective teacher efficacy through positive professional relationships characterized by mutual respect with staff members, an open door policy, and valuing staff opinions.
 By modeling desired practices and appropriate school values by providing meaningful professional development, encouraging faculty to develop a network with others to learn from their experiences to overcome challenges, and providing school structures to support teacher collaboration.

 As the single place where adolescents spend the majority of their time other than their homes, adolescents’ school experiences impact their academic and social-emotional development.
 Eccles and Roeser (2011) review research of the cultural context of the school organization and its role in adolescent development from the first decade of the 21st century as represented by teachers, tasks, and classroom environments, school-wide characteristics, and district-wide policies.
-The effect of teacher optimism, the teachers belief in personal ability to teach all students and in the ability of all students to learn, operates on both individual teacher and school-wide levels and is a potential key to teacher efficacy and the adult-adolescent trust relationships in secondary schools (Hattie, 2008; Jussim & Harber, 2005; Leithwood, Patten, & Jantzi, 2010).
-Groups of teachers with high collective teacher efficacy, or collective confidence, display enthusiasm for teaching, persistence and resilience, and support student achievement through the use of effective teaching strategies; they also tend to have a high degree of ownership in school decisions (Leithwood, Patten, and Jantzi, 2010).
+The effect of teacher optimism, the teacher’s belief in personal ability to teach all students and in the ability of all students to learn, operates on both individual teacher and school-wide levels and is a potential key to teacher efficacy and the adult-adolescent trust relationships in secondary schools (Hattie, 2008; Jussim & Harber, 2005; Leithwood, Patten, & Jantzi, 2010).
+Groups of teachers with high collective teacher efficacy, or collective confidence, display enthusiasm for teaching, encourage student persistence and resilience, and support student achievement through the use of effective teaching strategies; they also tend to have a high degree of ownership in school decisions (Leithwood, Patten, and Jantzi, 2010).

 In addition to teachers’ implicit theories of students’ ability to learn, students’ implicit perspectives of intelligence about their own abilities to learn also impact academic achievement, particularly during times of educational transition (Yeager et al., 2014).
 Research indicates that students who believe intelligence is malleable, known as an incremental theory, can continue to see an upward trajectory in their grades, while the trajectory of grades for students who believe an entity theory, or that intelligence is fixed, stay flat (Black, Trzesniewski, and Dweck, 2007).
 The researchers found the beliefs could be modified by teaching students the incremental theory including learning goals, positive beliefs about effort, and attributions and strategies for failure.
 In much the same way, the entity theory of personality has been shown to correlate with a negative reaction to social adversity including higher stress, poorer health, and reduced academic achievement (Yeager, Johnson, Spitzer, Trzesniewski, Powers and Dweck, 2014).

 Conscientiousness and self-control have been shown through research to have a high degree of predictive power over academic and life achievement after controlling for cognitive ability and demographics (Almlund, Duckworth, Heckman, and Katz, 2011).
-Research has also added grit and growth mindset to the first two executive function indicators linked to student success which may be a promising to influence academic achievement, postsecondary persistence and completion, and life outcomes (West et al., 2014).
+Research has also added grit and growth mindset to the first two executive function indicators linked to student success which may be influential in supporting academic achievement, postsecondary persistence and completion, and life outcomes (West et al., 2014).
 Grit refers to the ability to maintain interest and effort toward long-term goals.
 Growth mindset, an incremental theory of intelligence, refers to the belief that academic ability can improve with effort rather than being beyond the individual’s control (West et al., 2014).